-TRIM is a function that returns its first string argument with leading and/or trailing pad characters removed.
-The second argument indicates whether leading, or trailing, or both leading and trailing pad characters should be removed.
-The third argument specifies the pad character that is to be removed.
+TRIM is a function that takes a character expression and returns that expression with leading and/or trailing pad characters removed.
+Optional parameters indicate whether leading, or trailing, or both leading and trailing pad characters should be removed, and specify the pad character that is to be removed.